Drop the spiritual search and allow enlightenment to happen!

 Actually, if you read in another dose a fantastic exchange I’ve been having with an intelligent and sincere reader via email, and you actually comprehended what I said, it would be over for you.
 You’d walk away from this site and others like it and never look back.
 To be quite clear, the last couple of paragraphs were in fact, my ultimate statement.
 If I never wrote anything again, and just toddled off into the blessed obscurity of my own life, that would be enough to have left a legacy of profound wisdom.

-It is not a dearth of information or knowledge that prevents you from waking up
+It is not a dearth of information or knowledge that prevents you waking up.

 Okay, so just stop there.
 Did you even trip at all over that last sentence?
 Because it was meant to be an impenetrable wall, left to initiate a head on collision.
 It was there to stop you from just skimming to the next and the next and the next.
 There are these huge monolithic structures we leave for you, to stop your momentum.
 To us they are huge, but to you, they are perhaps only a branch in your path that you step right over, as you continue the uphill journey to some imaginary pinnacle.